K85

 Medical care at the start/finish area

-Possibility to deposit a drop bag
+Option to deposit a drop bag

 Mandatory Equipment

-Closed trail running shoes (with a grippy sole) |
+| Closed trail running shoes (with grippy sole) |

-Extra: Long-sleeve shirt or short-sleeve shirt + arm warmers* |
+| Extra: Long sleeve shirt or short sleeve shirt + arm warmers* |

-Extra: Long pants or leg warmers* |
+| Extra: Long pants or leg warmers* |

-Rain jacket with hood (recommended minimum 10k waterproof rating) |
+| Rain jacket with hood (minimum 10k waterproof rating recommended) |

-Buff / Cap / Bandana |
+| Buff / Cap / Bandana |

 *Basic rule: No bare skin (applies only to extra clothing)